WangchukSherpa/GrocAppCP/README.md

    - JWT-based authentication: Secure login and token management.
    - Registration and Login: New users can register and existing users can log in securely.
-   - Role-based Access Control: Different features for regular users and admins.

 2. **Product Management**